lite-corp/LeLonMo/README.md

 	./start_unix.sh

 Additionally you can start the server by running the file located in `src/server/server.py` with the python interpreter.
-Always make sure that you are running this file from the root of the clonned repository to avoid errors.
+Always make sure that you are running this file from the root of the cloned repository to avoid errors.

 ### Customizable Settings
 The game now includes support for settings modification.
 This can be done by editing `settings.json`.
 Keep in mind that you will need to restart the server for modifications to take effect. \